Categorical composable cryptography: Cryptography as a resource theory

-Let us return to the example of $\C^n\to\C$ with the first $k$ agents being honest and the final $n-k$ dishonest and collaborating.
+While the security definition of $f$ quantifies over $\A(f)$, which may be infinite, under suitable conditions it is sufficient to check security only on a subset of $\A(f)$, so that whether $f$ is $\A$-secure often reduces to finitely many equations. \begin{definition} Given $f\colon A\to B$, a subset $X$ of $\A(f)$ is said to be \emph{initial} if any $f'\in\A(f)$ with $\dom(f')=A$ can be factorized as $b\circ a$ with $a\in X$ and $b\in\A(\id[B])$. \end{definition} \begin{theorem} Let $f\colon (A,r)\to (B,s)$ define a morphism in the resource theory induced by $F\colon\cat{D}\to\cat{C}$ and $R\colon \cat{C}\to\cat{Set}$ and let $\A$ be an attack model on $\CC$.
+If $X\subset\A(F(f))$ is initial, then $f$ is $\A$-secure if, and only if the security condition holds against attacks in $X$, \ie if for any $f'\in X$ with $\dom(f')=F(A)$ there is $b\in\A(\id[F(B)])$ such that $R(f')r=R(b)s$. \end{theorem} Let us return to the example of $\CC^n\to\CC$ with the first $k$ agents being honest and the final $n-k$ dishonest and collaborating.
 Then we can take a singleton as our initial subset of attacks on $\f$, and this is given by $\f|_{[k]}\otimes (\bigotimes_{i=k+1}^n\id)$.
-Intuitively, this represents a situation where the dishonest parties $k+1,\dots ,n$ merely stand by and forward messages between the environment and the functionality without interfering, so that initiality can be seen as explaining ``completeness of the dummy adversary''~\cite[Claim 11]{Can01} in UC-security.
+Intuitively, this represents a situation where the dishonest parties $k+1,\dots ,n$ merely stand by and forward messages between the environment and the functionality, so that initiality can be seen as explaining ``completeness of the dummy adversary''~\cite[Claim 11]{Can01} in UC-security.
 In this case the security condition can be equivalently phrased by saying that there exists $b\in\A([\id[b]])$ satisfying the equation of \cref{fig:initial_attack}, which reproduces the pictures of~\cite{MT13}.
-Similarly, for classical honest-but-curious adversaries one usually only considers the initial such adversary, who follows the protocol otherwise except that they keep track of the protocol transcript. \begin{restatable}{theorem}{perfectlifting} In the resource theory of $n$-partite states, if $(f_1,\dots f_n)$ is secure against some subset $J$ of $[n]$ and $F$ is a strong monoidal, then $(Ff_1,\dots, Fn)$ is secure against~$J$ as well. \end{restatable} For instance, if the inclusion of classical interactive computations into quantum ones is strong monoidal, \ie respects sequential and parallel composition (up to isomorphism), then unconditionally secure classical protocols are also secure in the quantum setting, as shown in the context of UC-security in~\cite[Theorem 15]{Unr10}.
-More generally, this result implies that the construction of the category of $n$-partite transformations secure against any fixed subset of $[n]$ is functorial in $\cat{C}$, and this is in fact also true for any family of subsets of $[n]$ by~\cref{cor:simultaneoussafety}.
+Similarly, for classical honest-but-curious adversaries one usually only considers the initial such adversary, who follows the protocol otherwise except that they keep track of the protocol transcript. \begin{theorem} In the resource theory of $n$-partite states, if $(f_1,\dots f_n)$ is secure against some subset $J$ of $[n]$ and $F$ is a strong monoidal, then $(Ff_1,\dots, Ff_n)$ is secure against~$J$ as well. \end{theorem} For instance, if the inclusion of classical interactive computations into quantum ones is strong monoidal, \ie respects sequential and parallel composition (up to isomorphism), then unconditionally secure classical protocols are also secure in the quantum setting, as shown in the context of UC-security in~\cite[Theorem 15]{Unr10}.
+More generally, this result implies that the construction of the category of $n$-partite transformations secure against any fixed subset of $[n]$ is functorial in $\cat{C}$, and this is in fact also true for any family of subsets of $[n]$ by Corollary~\ref{cor:simultaneoussafety}.